karlotness/adrt/docs/examples.sinogram.rst

-The discretized Radon transforms are often used to approximate sinograms of a known image. :py:mod:`adrt` provides utilities that map the ADRT output which is in the ADRT coordinates :math:`(h, s)` to a sinogram which is in the Cartesian coordinates :math:`(\theta, t)`.
+The discretized Radon transforms are often used to approximate sinograms of a known image. :py:mod:`adrt` provides utilities that map the ADRT output which is in the ADRT coordinates :math:`(s, h)` to a sinogram which is in the Cartesian coordinates :math:`(\theta, t)`.

 We make use of this package as well as a few other fundamental